Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 For example, you might use #trait[Soldier] to display your general prowess with a weapon, but you might also have a specialty that you add when using certain types of weapons, such as #trait[Athletics #d6] or #trait[Weaponry #d8].
 When you follow a trail through a dense forest, your dice pool might not only include #trait[Scout] but also an extra die for your #trait[Nature] specialty.

-A list of 17 suggested specialities is provided, but like distinctions, specialities can also be free-form traits you create yourself.
+Specialities are free-form traits you create yourself.
 Specialities should never be as broad as roles; as a general rule, a specialty should apply to about half as many situations as a basic role would (or less).

 Though specialities are like more focused versions of roles, there are no limits on what role you must use to include a specialty that suits your action.
 Returning to the above example, if you show off your skill with a knife to intimidate someone into answering your questions, your pool might include both your #trait[Speaker] role and an #trait[Athletics] or #trait[Weaponry] specialty.

-#colbreak()
+// #colbreak()
 === Character Creation: Specialities
 You can choose to start a new character with either two or three specialty traits.
 If you choose two, one is rated at #d8 and the other is #d6; if you choose three, all three are rated at #d6.